ignc-research/arena2D/arena2d-agents/README.md

 - follow instructions at main page

 ## New Agent
-example how to build new agent, pre step post step, example, how to retrieve sensor data, where to define reward, penalties, hyperparameters.
+- example how to build new agent, pre step post step, example, how to retrieve sensor data, where to define reward, penalties, hyperparameters.

+- Actions: how to change actions example code snippet with discrete and continous action

 ## Asynchronous Agents
 - explain asynchronous parameters to set for training, give some example. link to a3c,